charlesreid1/charlesreid1.github.io/pelican/content/five-letter-words-p2-algorithms.md

 """
 lexico.py

-Donald Knuth, Art of Computer Programming, Volume 4 Facsimile 0 Exercise #30
+Donald Knuth, Art of Computer Programming, Volume 4 Fascicle 0 Exercise #30

 Each letter of the word "first" appears in correct lexicographic order.